FreedomBen/tls-cert-generator/README.md

 A tool to help create CAs and issue certificates with them for testing.

 This tool is 90% complete.
+Intermdiate CA isn't implemented yet so don't use it.
 As I'm the only known user, the remaining 10% is not a priority.
-If you are using this tool let me know and I'll try to finish it.
+If you are using this tool let me know and I'll add it to my TODO list.

 ## Notes